Hamiltonian and Lagrangian BRST quantization in Riemann Manifold

 The canonical brackets for all dynamical variables are written as

-Nilpotent BRST transformation corresponding to this action is constructed using the relation $s_b\Phi = - [Q_b, \Phi]_{\pm}$ which is related to infinitesimal BRST transformation as $\delta_b \Phi = s_b \Phi \delta \Lambda$.
+Nilpotent BRST transformation corresponding to this action is constructed using the relation $s_b\Gamma = - [Q_b, \Gamma]_{\pm}$ which is related to infinitesimal BRST transformation as $\delta_b \Gamma = s_b \Gamma \delta \Lambda$.
 Here $\delta \Lambda$ is infinitesimal BRST parameter.
 Here $-$ sign is for bosonic and $+$ is for fermionic variable.
-The BRST transformation for the particle on a Riemann surface is, , One can easily verify that these transformations are nilpotent.
+The BRST transformation for the particle on a Riemann surface is,